jingliao132/jingliao132.github.io/_pages/about.md

 ---

 ## Bio
-I am a Ph.D candidate of Digital Art and Design at the college of Computer Science and Technology.
-My primary interests are   **computational tools that serve human interests, action-taking and decision-making in design activity**.
-I hope to distribute knowledge of computer science to the field of human creation.
-My goal is to build a human-machine integrated design framework.
-Currently, I am working on design cognition theories that explain designers perceive, understand, communicate and transform visual and semantic information; as well as adaptive interaction techniques that accommodate individual traits in designing.
+I am a Ph.D candidate of Digital Art and Design at the College of Computer Science and Technology.
+I have Machine Learning undergraduate background.
+My primary interests are **computational tools that serve human interests, action-taking, decision-making in design and creative activity**.
+My research aim is to distribute knowledge of computer science to the field of human creation.
+Currently, I am engaged in design cognition theories that explain designers perceive, understand, communicate and transform visual and semantic information; adaptive interaction techniques that accommodate individual traits in designing, and a framework of a human-computer integrated design.

 ## Hobby
 I love traveling.
 I am also an amateur photographer and advanced open water diver.
 You may find beautiful moments and interesting thoughts at [here](https://jingliao132.github.io/portfolio).